DeviousD4n/GPTerm/README.md

 ## Configuration

-Before using GPTerm, make sure to set your OpenAI API key by replacing the placeholder value `"API_KEY"` with your actual API key in the script.
+Before using GPTerm, make sure to set your OpenAI API key by replacing the placeholder value `"YOUR_API_KEY"` with your actual API key in the script.
 Extra roles and models can also be added in the script itself.

 ## gpterm -h :